the-beerengineer/cbpi4_pixtendv2s/README.md

 ## Adds support for the PiXtendV2S extension board to CraftBeerPi 4

-The PiXtend extension boards add IEC 61131-2 compliant PLC inputs and outputs to a Raspberry Pi.
+The PiXtend extension board adds IEC 61131-2 compliant PLC inputs and outputs to a Raspberry Pi.
 Requires the 'PiXtend Python Library V2', or PPLV2, for short.

 ## Currently adds the following to CBPi4: